skim7713/academic-kickstart/content/home/teaching.md

  css_class = ""
 +++

+I received an Excellence in Teaching Award in 2023 at Johns Hopkins University and the A. Belden Fields Award for Excellence in Undergraduate Teaching as a Teaching Assisant in 2019 at the University of Illinois.
+Teaching evaluations are available upon request.

 ## Johns Hopkins University, Advanced Academic Programs
 ### Instructor
 - AS470.854 Fundamentals of Quantitative Methods (Spring 2023)